ZarifehHeidariRarani/Energy-Based-Modeling/Kholodenko Model Optimization/Readme.md

 ```
 K15 = r15_k15b/r15_k15f = 1/1e-5 = 1e5
 ```
-### cooperativity of ShcP in the original Kholodenko model
+### Cooperativity of ShcP in the original Kholodenko model
 For original Kholodenko model we have:
 ```
 r13_k13f = 0.09